timescale/docs/api/dimension_info.md

 ### Returns

-An *dimension builder*, which is an which is an opaque type `_timescaledb_internal.dimension_info`, holding the dimension information.
+A *dimension builder*, which is an which is an opaque type `_timescaledb_internal.dimension_info`, holding the dimension information.